Who we are

 In the sections below you'll find out a little bit more about what's going on at Southport Salvation Army.
 Right now things are a bit strange, but there are still ways that you can connect with us.

-If you'd like to join our Virtual Sunday Worship, you'll find information on how and when you can do that.
+If you'd like to join our Sunday Worship, either online or in person, you'll find information on how and when you can do that.
 We're also offering the opportunity to learn more about prayer and the Bible, and you'll find more details about both The Prayer Course and The Bible Course.

 Perhaps you'd like to observe from a distance for a while - we've also got a link to our Facebook page, where we share a bit more information about the life of this church.